Ukraine repels large Russian missile and drone attack that injures civilians in Kyiv | Law-Order

 - Ukraine

+The attack came hours after NATO wrapped up its annual summit with fresh pledges of weapons and ammunition and longer-term security guarantees but no clear path for Ukraine to join the alliance.
+Russian President Vladimir Putin reaffirmed Thursday that Ukraine's membership in NATO is unacceptable for Moscow.

+"It would raise the threat for Russia's security," Putin said in televised remarks.
+"It wouldn't increase Ukraine's own security, and, more broadly, would make the world more vulnerable and lead to more tensions on the international arena."
 The latest barrage by the Kremlin's forces began shortly after midnight, and explosions shook different parts of the city.
-Two people were hospitalised with shrapnel wounds, authorities said.
+Two people were hospitalized with shrapnel wounds, authorities said.

 In the capital, rescuers extinguished a fire in a 16-story building, as well as in a non-residential building, the Interior Ministry said.
 Debris also smashed into the frontage of a 25-story apartment building, it said.